Canary Islands – your kids will want to come back

 They’ll feel like fish...

 Spending hours in the water at any of the Canary Islands’ numerous water parks.
-These include Siam Park in Tenerife, one of the largest in Europe, Aquapark in Lanzarote, Aqualand in Gran Canaria, or Oasis Park in Fuerteventura.
+Some of the best are Siam Park in Tenerife, one of the largest in Europe, Aquapark in Lanzarote, Aqualand in Gran Canaria, and Acua Water Park in Fuerteventura.
 In this last island, don’t forget to take advantage of the wind to fly a kite with your kids on the beach.Image courtesy of: Imagen cedida por Siam Park

 They’ll become explorers...